-The next time I saw Steve, a couple years later, he was in the company of a guy I had hired regularly for labor-type gigs, a fellow by the name of Mark.
+The next time I saw Steve, a couple years later, he was in the company of someone I knew, a guy named Mark, whom I had hired regularly for labor-type gigs.
 I had hired Mark yet again, this time to clean up my garage, which was overflowing with junk.
 Mark introduced Steve as his brother, and said he was there to help out.
 I was a little irked by Steve’s inclusion because I did not want to pay two guys for work that could be done by one.
 Sensing my displeasure, Mark said something like, “Don’t worry, he’s a good worker.
 We’ll get it done twice as fast.”
 I saw the logic in this and relented.
 I had recognized Steve right away, but it was a few moments before I put two and two together.
 Mark’s last name happened to be “Steve,” and if this guy was his brother that would make him . . .
 Steve Steve.
 Suppressing a laugh, I asked Steve if that was, in fact his name.
 With an air of weary resignation, as though he had answered that question many times before, he said, “yeah, I guess my folks thought they’d play a little joke on me.”

 Once or twice a quarter, Steve would wander by and ask if I had any work, and often as not I would have some menial task I was happy to hand off to him.
 He charged next to nothing, basically just beer and cigarette money, and delegating these rather unpleasant tasks gave me some precious free time.
 I continued to use his brother Mark for the heavy lifting, though, engaging him in progressively more complicated tasks.
 Mark had a background in construction and was a pretty good go-to guy for general contracting type work.